yashasvi-ranawat/ClusGeo2.0/README.md

 is installed, ClusGeo2.0 in installed by simply running 'make' in the terminal.
 After ClusGeo2.0 is installed, it can be run by running './runme'.

 ## Tests
+You can test the performace by running ./runme and choose number 2.
+By following the input below.

+Select a .xyz File: au40cu40.xyz
+Select distance from atom type1: 1.9
+Select distance from atom type2(ignore if only one atom): 1.8 Pic a buble size . \n This will determine the surface.  make sure to check if the surface was defined correctly afterwards. \n If too large, it might ignore valleys, if too small, it will create a bubble inside and think that there is a surface there.[2.0 - ]: 2.5
+Select Atom Types.e.x. type "Au Cu" but without the quotations: Au Cu

+you will find a new file called 'au40cu40.xyz.eta1H'.
+This contains all 57 points of the xyz positions of the top hydrogen sites of the cluster.

 ## Contributors